matloff/fasteR/README.md

 * **Just the basics, no frills or polemics:**

-    - Notably, no Integrated Development Environments (IDEs).
+    - Notably, we do not use Integrated Development Environments (IDEs).
       RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time, a distraction from the goal of becoming productive in R as fast as possible.
 Note that even the excellent course by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), which does start with RStudio,  laments that RStudio can be "overwhelming."
-Here we stick to the R command line, and focus on data analysis, not advanced tools.
-At some point in your evolution as a programmer, you'll need to Eventually you'll need either an IDE or an external text editor, but for now we will stick to the basic R command line.
+Here we stick to the R command line, and focus on data analysis, not tools, which we treat as an advanced topic.
 (Some readers of this tutorial may already be using RStudio, and the treatment here will sometimes include special instructions for them.)

     - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not